-The University of Divinity has been recognised for the second year in a row as the leading university in Australia for positive student experience, according to the 2018 Student Experience Survey results, released on Wednesday 10 April, 2019 under the Federal Government’s Quality Indicator for Learning and Teaching (QILT) program.
+The University of Divinity has been recognised for the second year in a row as the leading university in Australia for positive student experience, according to the 2018 Student Experience Survey results, released in April this year under the Federal Government’s Quality Indicator for Learning and Teaching (QILT) program.

 The University of Divinity topped the nation with students rating their overall experience positively in both undergraduate (92%) and postgraduate coursework (89%) studies, well above the national averages of 79% and 76%, respectively.

 The University particularly celebrates the recognition of outstanding teaching quality, student support and learning resources from both undergraduate and postgraduate students.

 The Vice-Chancellor, Professor Peter Sherlock said:

 The results reflect the dedication and passion demonstrated by our academic staff in providing a vibrant and challenging learning experience, and deep engagement with students’ needs made possible by our small class sizes.